CSC207-UofT/course-project-csc207_stackoverflowers/Phase0/CRCcards/Controllers and Presenters/MonthLevel.md

 Subclasses:

 Responsibilities:
-* To start a month
-* To show that a month ended
 * To know the status of the current month (start, during, end)
 * To know the commands accepted in this month.
 * To ask MonthMaker to make a month and know which command leads to which method in MonthMaker.